 If you are curious about this practice or should you want to embed this practice into your organizational culture or way of living, it’s important to understand what they are, why they are significant, how to do them, and where to learn more about them.

-At their core, land acknowledgements are verbal or written statements that formally and publicly pay tribute to the original indigenous inhabitants of the land.
-In some instances, the acknowledgement extends to the actual land itself, which holds great cultural and spiritual significance for many indigenous peoples.
-In parts of the world such as Australia, New Zealand, and Canada, land acknowledgements are common.
+At their core, land acknowledgments are verbal or written statements that formally and publicly pay tribute to the original indigenous inhabitants of the land.
+In some instances, the acknowledgment extends to the actual land itself, which holds great cultural and spiritual significance for many indigenous peoples.
+In parts of the world such as Australia, New Zealand, and Canada, land acknowledgments are common.
 Events such as graduation ceremonies, business meetings, conferences, websites, school meetings, and even sporting events routinely begin with land acknowledgments.
-In Australia, you can even include land acknowledgements when you send mail!
+In Australia, you can even include land acknowledgments when you send mail!

-Land acknowledgements are intended to show respect and reverence for indigenous people and to recognize their relationship and tie to the land.
+Land acknowledgments are intended to show respect and reverence for indigenous people and to recognize their relationship and tie to the land.
 This is a practice that indigenous people have done for centuries.

 The Honor Native Land: A Guide and Call to Acknowledgment published by the U.S. Department of Arts and Culture recommends the following steps & framework: